indorphins/api/.circleci/README.md

 1. Login to Circleci with your Github account and give access to your repositories, circleci will pickup the .circleci/config.yml file automatically.

-2. Add the required AWS credentials to the project
+2. Add the required AWS credentials

     - Create an IAM access key for the indorphins-cicd user *(AWS access key and secret key)*